The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 1: The Prophetic Schools as an Inspirational Model

-The same spiritually attributive process is demonstrable in many of the writings of the founders of Islamic-Sufi Orders whose lineage is stated to originate with the person or inner circle of the Prophet of Islam himself.
+The spiritually attributive process we see in Teresian thought is demonstrable in many of the writings of the founders of Islamic-Sufi Orders.
+Frequently, their stated and oft-recited lineage is said to originate with the person or inner circle of the Prophet of Islam himself.
 Many would view Moses de Leon's Zoharic relationship with Shimon Bar Yohai in a similar light as these claims.
-This is the way of many who feel inspired to form "new-old" religious paths and spiritual societies, and it is certainly the way I was following in founding Tariqa Eliyahu—specifically as a way to promulgate and develop the specific ethos of Kuntres Maarat HaLev, but in a focussed Sufic mode.
+This is the way of many who feel inspired to form "new-old" religious paths and spiritual societies, and it is certainly the way I was following in founding Tariqa Eliyahu—specifically as a way to promulgate and develop the particular ethos of Kuntres Maarat HaLev, but in a focussed Sufic mode.

 Abraham ben HaRambam was the administrative and spiritual generator of a new and structured phase in the development of the Egyptian Hasidic "Tariqa".
 By composing the Kifaya he was codifying his own personal manifesto for the way he believed that movement should develop.